 We have incurred significant losses since inception through March 31, 2014 and expect to incur losses in the future.
 Our accumulated deficit as of March 31, 2014 was \$98.1 million and we incurred net losses of \$20.6 million and \$6.9 million for the year-ended December 31, 2013 and the three months ended March 31, 2014, respectively.
 We expect that our losses will continue for at least the next several years as we will be required to invest significant additional funds toward development and commercialization of our technology.
 We also expect that our selling, general and administrative expenses will continue to increase due to the additional costs associated with establishing a dedicated sales force and other marketing efforts for any product candidates that receive marketing authorization from the FDA or regulatory clearance and the increased administrative costs associated with being a public company.
-Our ability to achieve or sustain profitability depends on numerous factors, many of which are beyond our control, including our ability to achieve marketing authorization and margins.
+Our ability to achieve or sustain profitability depends on numerous factors, many of which are beyond our control, including our ability to achieve marketing authorization from the FDA or regulatory clearance for any product candidates, the market acceptance of our product candidates, future product development and our market penetration and margins.
 We may never be able to generate sufficient revenue to achieve or sustain profitability.